None of us wanted to believe it.

-Seemingly unscathed from this culpability was the monster that killed 20 children, six educators and his own mother.
+Seemingly unscathed from this culpability was the son of a bitch that killed 20 children, six educators and his own mother.
 I’m not going to mention his name.
 He doesn’t deserve it.

 But this, my friends, is the time when we need to show mercy.
 To ourselves.

 This is hardly the time to pick sides, political battles or draw lines between God and guns.
 It is time to show ourselves and the families of those killed a tremendous amount of mercy.

 There is no greater time for that than after a tragedy of this magnitude.
 And although it has been more than five days since it happened, it is not too late to start.

 Show yourself compassion to feel however this event makes you feel.
 And show your fellow man some kindles and leniency, too.

 And, surely, helping this community and one another heal is one thing we should all be able to agree upon.